connors/photon/README.md

 ### What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
+Within the download you'll find the following directories and files, logically grouping common assets.
 You'll see something like this:

 ```
 photon/
 ├── css/
 │   ├── photon.css
-│   ├── photon.min.css
 ├── fonts/
 │   ├── photon-entypo.eot
 │   ├── photon-entypo.svg